 We need to start speaking openly about the health of our pelvic floor and how to care for it throughout our lives.
 Pelvic floor dysfunction can impact our lives adversely and we can do something about it!

 Folks that are at risk for Pelvic Floor Dysfunction are not just those who have given birth vaginally!
-Straining with bowel movements and poor positions while defecating, lifting heavy loads, high impact sports, C sections and other abdominal surgeries, lack of core strength, poor posture, excess weight, Perimenopause, and menopause can all impact the pelvic floor.
+Straining with bowel movements and poor toilet position, lifting heavy loads, high impact sports, C sections and other abdominal surgeries, lack of core strength, poor posture, excess weight, peri-menopause, and menopause can all impact the pelvic floor.

-Primary steps to a treatment plan are pelvic floor exercises, biofeedback, and mechanical devices that help build coordination in the forgotten muscles of the pelvis.
+The treatment plan begins with pelvic floor exercises, biofeedback, and mechanical devices with the goal to build coordination in the forgotten muscles of the pelvis.

-Pessary use is the secondary step.
-It is a useful first choice for stress incontinence, bladder or rectal dysfunction.
+If the primary treatment plan does not result in desired improvements- a pessary may be of benefit.
+It is a useful choice for stress incontinence, bladder or rectal dysfunction.
 Pessary use dates back to the 5th century!
-Do you wear a panti liner when you run?
-A ring pessary can be a helpful tool for those folks who enjoy running and experience stress incontinence.
+A pessary is a silicone device similar to a vaginal contraceptive diaphragm.
+It is a low risk treatment option.
 In order to use a pessary, a person needs to be comfortable with their body and able to insert the pessary in their vagina.
 Simple ring or dish pessaries are valuable for first and second degree prolapse and space filling pessary use helps 3rd degree.
 In cases where surgery is not an option then pessary use for 4th degree prolapse can be tried.
-Surgery should be the last step in treating pelvic floor issues.
+Surgery should be the last option in treating pelvic floor issues.

-If your pelvic floor therapist recommends a pessary please call for more information and check out the resources listed below.
+If your pelvic floor therapist recommends a pessary please call for more information.

 - free phone consult to answer any questions you may have